You are currently viewing Creating a Dynamic SVG Mask Effect with JavaScript

 </html>

-2. The first <image> element displays an image named “human.jpg” and sets its dimensions to 250 pixels in width and 600 pixels in height.
+1. The first <image> element displays an image named “human.jpg”, with dimensions of 250 pixels wide and 600 pixels tall.

-3. Next, we define a <clipPath> element with the id “XrayMask”.
-This element will serve as the mask for our image effect.
+2. We define a <clipPath> element with the ID “XrayMask”, which will act as the mask for our effect.

-4. Inside the <clipPath>, we place a <circle> element with the id “maskCircle”.
-This circle will be the moving part of our mask.
+3. Inside the <clipPath>, we place a <circle> element with the ID “maskCircle”.
+This circle will move to create the masking effect.

-5. The second <image> element displays an image named “skeleton.jpg” and is subject to the masking effect defined by the <clipPath>.
+4. The second <image> element displays “skeleton.jpg”, which is masked by the previously defined <clipPath>.

-1. We select the “maskCircle” element using document.getElementById("maskCircle") and store it in the animate variable.
+• We select the “maskCircle” element using document.getElementById("maskCircle") and store it in the variable animate.

-2. We add a mousemove event listener to the window object.
-This listener triggers a function whenever the mouse cursor is moved.
+• We add a mousemove event listener to the window.
+This listener triggers a function whenever the mouse moves.

-3. Inside the event listener function, we use animate.setAttribute("cx", e.pageX) and animate.setAttribute("cy", e.pageY) to update the position of the “maskCircle” element based on the mouse cursor’s coordinates.
-This creates the dynamic masking effect.
+• Inside the function, we update the position of the “maskCircle” element using animate.setAttribute("cx", e.pageX) and animate.setAttribute("cy", e.pageY).
+This creates the dynamic masking effect as the cursor moves.

 Assests